yalicee/fun-callback-heaven-march-23/README.md

 - to take an outfit and a callback function as its arguments
 - need to make a request to the `/outfits/:outfit` end-point in order to purchase a particular outfit - however, there is a big problem.
-The person who has desgined the server for this end-point has accidentally triggered the purchase of the item multiple times - ouch, thats going to cost a lot.
+The person who has designed the server for this end-point has accidentally triggered the purchase of the item multiple times - ouch, thats going to cost a lot.
 - You need to use additional logic to prevent your final callback function from being invoked multiple times

 ## Section 2 - Project Generator

 Build a project generator.
-The goal is to be able to use the terminal command `$generate my_new_project` and it should create a directory with the project's name in your current location, then fill it with the necessary files to start a basic JS project.
+The goal is to be able to use the terminal command `$generate my_new_project` which should create a directory with the project name passed in your current location and fill it with the necessary files to start a basic JS project.
 These should include:

 - an index.js